Everybody Grieves Different

 Letting Go, Gently

 There’s been moments throughout my life, where I found it really hard to let go because I always felt like it had to be sudden to move on.
 It truly doesn’t.
 I appreciate what it was and what will be for me moving forward.
 The hardest thing I’ve found to let go has been my loved ones, but I honour my memories of them, even if I never met them.
 I knew what they meant to me and what they still do.
 The gentle side of grief has come with experience and acceptance to heal at my pace.
+Be gentle with yourself as you grieve, you could also be grieving who you once were as you become a different version of yourself.
+Grief is multi-dimensional, and it’s something we have to understand better in order to handle it with care.

 Permission to Heal

 Even in grief, there is still light to be found.
 Sometimes it looks like peace.
 Sometimes it looks like letting go.
-We hope this brought comfort or clarity, even in a small way.
+I hope this brought comfort or clarity, even in a small way.
 You’re not alone in the weight or wonder of what you’re feeling.

 Pause & Reflect